mia-platform/documentation/docs/release_notes/platform_5-8-0_releasenotes.md

 ## Improvements

 * **Horizontal Launcher Menu**
-    Now the **Launcher Menu is horizontal and always visible** in each area of DevOps Console in order to allow you to change area quickly.
+    You do not have anymore to open the launcher to switch from an area to another: now the **Launcher Menu is horizontal and always visible** in each area of DevOps Console.

 * **API Portal - Collapse**
     New management of **expansion and collapse of cards and properties through an arrow** near each copy.